Insurance terms and definitions

-A premium is the amount of money paid to an insurance company in return for insurance protection.
+A premium is the money paid to an insurance company in return for insurance protection.
 Learn more about car insurance premiums.

 Primary use is how you mainly use your vehicle.
 Primary use options include: to/from work, business, pleasure, or farm use.